 Daniel L. Peterson, M.D., is an internist in Incline Village, Nevada and recognized medical expert on CFS/ME.
 He is a pioneer in the use of cardiopulmonary exercise testing in this patient group.
 Dr. Peterson has devoted 25 years of his clinical career to diagnosing and caring for patients with CFS/ME and related neuroimmune disorders.
 His experience as both a clinician and a research collaborator provides a unique perspective on CFS/ME for developing translational science.
 Dr. Peterson serves on Simmaron Research’s Scientific Advisory Board and in 2011, was appointed Adjunct Professor on the faculty of Health Sciences and Medicine at Bond University in Queensland, Australia.

 Scientific Advisory Committee Member

 Dr. Mark VanNess received his doctorate in neuroscience from Florida State University in 1997 and did post-doctoral work in the department of pharmacology at the University of Texas Health Science Center at San Antonio.
 He teaches classes at the University of the Pacific in the College of the Pacific and College of Engineering in the areas of exercise science, nutrition and biology.
-He began working on CFS in 1999.
+He began working on ME/CFS in 1999.
 His main research interest is on the role of the autonomic nervous system in immune dysfunction.
-He has a particular interest in the mechanisms that produce post-exertional malaise in women with CFS, especially as they contribute to physical and cognitive dysfunction.
+He has a particular interest in the mechanisms that produce post-exertional malaise in women with ME/CFS, especially as they contribute to physical and cognitive dysfunction.

 Todd E. Davenport PT, DPT, OCS